-- Cumulation with the EU: materials originating in the EU can be used in your product and then considered as originating in your country as long as the processing done locally goes beyond minimal. - Cumulation with countries having a free trade agreement with the EU: materials originating in countries having a free trade agreement with the EU can be used in your product and then considered as originating in your country as long as the processing done locally goes beyond minimal.
-You can find the updated list of countries at the Export Helpdesk.
-This type of cumulation applies only after the EU has authorised a request from your country. - Cumulation with Norway, Switzerland and Turkey: non-agricultural materials originating in Norway, Switzerland and Turkey can be used in your product and then considered as originating in your country as long as the processing done locally goes beyond minimal.
+- Cumulation with the EU: materials originating in the EU can be used in your product and then considered as originating in your country as long as the processing done locally goes beyond minimal. - Cumulation with Norway, Switzerland and Turkey: non-agricultural materials originating in Norway, Switzerland and Turkey can be used in your product and then considered as originating in your country as long as the processing done locally goes beyond minimal.